Providers

 -

-opencode auth login, select opencode, and head to opencode.ai/auth. -
+/connectcommand in the TUI, select opencode, and head to opencode.ai/auth./connect -

 Sign in, add your billing details, and copy your API key.